belsrc/suppressor/README.md

 * ```reset```: The number of seconds until the try count is reset.
 Default is 300 seconds (5 min).
 * ```field```: The field name to track and increment.
 Defaults to 'loginCount'.

-#### #increment( request, callback)
+#### #increment(request, callback)
 Increments the try count.
 Requires the request object and a callback.
-The callback is past an error, if one occurs, and a boolean value of whether the try count is over the limit.
+The callback is passed an error, if one occurs, and a boolean value of whether the try count is over the limit.
+If no callback is provided than a bluebird Promise is returned.

 #### #clear()
 Clears the saved count number and the last try time.